andna5980/myfood/README.md

     7. As a frequent user I want to be able to see new recipes from different users.

     8. As a frequent user I would like to be able to delete or edit any of my recipes if I want.

+## Structure

+The website will contain 3 pages for users that are not members.

+- Home Page will explain the puropose and the page and also the list of recipes created by the users.

+- A log in Page for registered users.

+- A Register Page for users to registered.

+The website will contain 4 pages for users that are registered and are logged.

+- Home Page will explain the puropose and the page and also the list of recipes created by the users.

+- A Profile Page that will confirm the user name of the current user.

+- A New Recipe Page will allow users to create and save recipes for later access.

+- A log Out Page will let the users logout if they want.